rockroman/pa_test2/README.md

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-### Business Requirement 1 ### Data Visualization
+### Business Requirement 1 ### Visual Differentiation
-	- Analyze and display the average images and variability (mean and standard deviation) for each class (healthy or powdery mildew)
-	- Display the differences between average healthy and average powdery mildew infected cherry leaf.
+- Generate visualizations comparing average healthy and infected leaves.
-    - Create an image montage for each, 'healthy' and 'unhealthy' leaves.
+- Create montages to highlight class differences.

 ### Business Requirement 2 ### Classification
-	- Deliver an ML system that is capable of predicting whether a cherry leaf is healthy or contains powdery mildew to a 97% accuracy rate.
-	- The case for a Neural Network to map the relationships between the features and the labels.
-	- We want to build a binary classifier and generate reports.
+- Develop a neural network model capable of distinguishing between healthy and infected leaves.
+- Target accuracy: ≥97% for effective real-world deployment.
-	- Perform k-fold cross-validation to ensure robustness and generalizability of the model.
+- Performance validation through k-fold cross-validation and confusion matrix analysis, identifying false positives/negatives to fine-tune the model.

 ## ML Business Case